-There are various pricing strategies known to businesses.
-There are almost as many strategies in online stores as there are user groups.
-Pricing strategies should be built on multiple factors, but some offer guaranteed effectiveness, as long as they suit the criteria of your audience and the status of your eCommerce business.
+There are various pricing strategies that businesses are familiar with and almost as many strategies in online stores as user groups.
+We should consider multiple factors in price strategy building as most of them guarantee high effectiveness as long they suit the criteria of your audience and the status of your eCommerce business.

 - Penetration pricing

 If you are launching your e-business in a new market, you need your e-store to be as attractive to your possible.
 Here, a penetration pricing strategy would be the best option.